lazy-media/public/Authentik/Jellyfin/Readme.md

 ## Enable Jellyfin Quick Connect

 I recommend enabling the Quick Connect setting inside your Jellyfin server to make it possible to connect mobile devices, tv's, game consoles, and other media streaming devices other than a computer and web browser.
 This SSO method DOES NOT work with anything other than a computer and web browser, which is why I recommend enabling this feature.
+If it does work with other devices, I haven't figured it out.

 To enable this feature:
 - Login to Jellyfin Admin